-3.2 Interoperability
+2.2 Interoperability

-3.3 Key enablers
+2.3 Key Enablers

-3.3.1 Access to public information
+2.3.1 Open Data, Reusability and Access to Public Information

-Action Plan on the Implementation of the Open Government Partnership Initiative for the Years 2018-2020
+Action Plan on the Implementation of the Open Government Partnership Initiative for the Years 2021-2022

-On 18 December 2018, the Cabinet of Ministers of Ukraine adopted the Action Plan on the Implementation of the Open Government Partnership Initiative for the Years 2018-2020.
+On 24 February 2021, the Cabinet of Ministers of Ukraine adopted the new Action Plan on the Implementation of the Open Government Partnership Initiative for the Years 2021-2022.
 The detailed plan is aimed to help the country increase its transparency.

+The previous version of the plan, for the period 2018-2020, had been adopted on 18 December 2018.

-The document provided detailed implementing activities such as adopting the best international standards of open information so as to ensure the transparency of infrastructure activities (CoST), enhancing the transparency of the public finances budget through the development of the Open Budget Portal, providing information on the projects that are funded by international organisations (IFI), enhancing transparency and efficiency of State control in the sphere of public procurement, implementing verification mechanisms on information about end beneficiaries, etc. This document has not yet been updated for 2021-2022, but it is still legally valid.
+The document provided detailed implementing activities such as: (i) adopting the best international standards of open information so as to ensure the transparency of infrastructure activities (CoST); (ii) enhancing the transparency of the public finances budget through the development of the Open Budget Portal; (iii) providing information on the projects that are funded by international organisations (IFI); (iv) enhancing transparency and efficiency of State control in the sphere of public procurement; (v) implementing verification mechanisms on information about end beneficiaries, etc. This document has not yet been updated for the period 2022-2023 because of the war, however, on 23 December 2022, the Cabinet of Ministers of Ukraine officially informed that in 2023 they would start preparing the updated action plan on the implementation of the open government partnership initiative for the years 2023-2024.
+The approximate timeline can be found here.
+It is supposed that the Cabinet of Ministers of Ukraine will adopt the updated action plan in May/June 2023.